akbacak/DMQR/README.md

 The GUI dmqRetrieval_3d do the same thing for 3 queries from LAMDA dataset.
 The GUI dmqRetrieval_final use two queries from LAMDA but performs reranking among retrieved images.

 # 5
-You dont want to choose query images LAMDA but from anywehere like google?.
+You don't want to choose query images LAMDA but from anywhere like google?.
 Download any jpg formatted image and locate them in the ./Python folder.
 For two queries use dmqRetrieval_final_v2.
 But You should select image labels manually from GUI.
-If  you want query labels be predicted by GUI the use dmqRetrieval_final_v3. dmqRetrieval_final_v3_3d use any three jpg formatted images as queries.
+If you want query labels to be predicted by GUI the use dmqRetrieval_final_v3. dmqRetrieval_final_v3_3d use any three jpg formatted images as queries.

 Feel free for any question.